oqadiSAK/fl-ids/README.md

     python simulation.py
     ```

+Also you can visualize the model's architecture by generating a plot

+- To visualize the model's structure, use:
+    ```shell
+    python utils/plot.py
+    ```

 ## Future Enhancements
 - Personalize datasets for each client instead of using a common sampled dataset.
 - Incorporate Docker and Docker Compose for containerization to automate the simulation of the server and clients.